menu

 River Pines is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, River Pines is a town of professionals, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in River Pines who work in teaching (100.00%), office and administrative support (0.00%), and sales jobs (0.00%).

-Because of many things, River Pines is a great place for families with children to consider.
-First of all, many other families with children live here, making River Pines a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, River Pines has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+River Pines is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, River Pines’s overall crime rate is lower than average for the country.

 River Pines is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.